A Photographic Adventure with Julie Lovegrove

 May 9th – 23rd 2021.
 Booking now Open.

 £5,945 / pp single occupancy

 £5,545 / pp double occupancy

-If you are travelling on your own and would like to be paired up with another participant of the same gender in order to receive the lower rate, please let us know.
+If you are travelling on your own and would like to be paired up with another participant of the same gender in order to receive the lower rate, please let me know.

-To secure your place we are asking for a deposit of £500.00.
+To secure your place I am asking for a deposit of £500.00.
 This may be paid by PayPal or bank transfer.
 Subsequent payments must be paid by bank transfer.

 - 14 nights accommodation with breakfast

 - Special photography permits to photograph the ghost town when it is closed to the general public